Spain: Parliament passes law legalizing assisted suicide | DW | 18.03.2021

 Patients have to be Spanish citizens or legal residents and must be fully conscious when they request the mercy-killing.

 A request is to be submitted twice in writing, 15 days apart.
-It must be approved by two separate medics and an evaluation body.
+It must be approved by two separate medics and an evaluation body, according to AFP news agency.

-Doctors have the right to reject requests if they believe requirements were not met.
+Doctors will have the right to reject requests if they believe requirements were not met.

 Mercy-killing was carried a jail term of up to 10 years under Spanish law.